DEEP VEIN THROMBOSIS

 Deep Vein Thrombosis (referred to as DVT) is the formation of a blood clot in a deep vein.
 They typically occur in the legs, in a vein which runs through the calf and thigh.
 If symptoms are ignored or treatment is delayed, it can result in a pulmonary embolism - a serious disease where the blood clot travels to the lungs.
 There are many risk factors associated with DVTs, so prevention is important.

-If you think you may be experiencing the symptoms of DVT and are in need of a private gp, London Doctors Clinic is here to help.
+If you think you may be experiencing the symptoms of DVT and are in need of a private gp, London Doctors Clinic is here to help and can help get the right deep vein thrombosis treatment for you.

 Typically, DVT will occur in just one leg but it may cause symptoms in both.
 In some cases, however, there may be no signs of symptoms.